July 18, 2024 tips for caring for an orchid indoors

 Common Diseases

 • Root Rot: Caused by overwatering.
-Ensure proper drainage and aeration.
+Make sure the pot has good drainage and airflow.

 • Leaf Spot: Fungal or bacterial infection.
-Remove affected leaves and improve air circulation.
+Remove any affected leaves and improve the air circulation.

 Encouraging Blooms